Free

 Ascendance

-A new exhibition celebrating Bradford's diverse dance community.
+An exhibition that celebrated Bradford's diverse dance community.

 About this project

-• A live opening performance by Ascendance – Saturday 24 May at 11am
+• A live opening performance by Ascendance on Saturday, May 24.

-• Two special morning dance sessions for the over 50’s, suitable for all abilities – Sunday 25 May at 10 am & Monday 26 May at 10am
+• Two special morning dance sessions for the over 50’s (suitable for all abilities) on Sunday, May 25, and Monday, May 26.

 About the artist

-Ascendance is a creative charity, dedicated to health and well-being, offering dance classes and performance opportunities with their inclusive community company Fuse Dance Collective.
+Ascendance are a creative charity, dedicated to health and well-being, offering dance classes and performance opportunities with their inclusive community company Fuse Dance Collective.

 Artist-Led Project Awards